(Spoken on May 13, 1973)

 Do not say, “I have no Guru.”
 There are Gurus in the world still, even today, and for your purpose your immediate superior is sufficient for you.
 You need not search for the omnipresent Ishvara himself for your Guru just now.
 He will also come; a day will come for it, but there are times and there are stages.
 For every stage there is a Guru, and that Guru is one who is immediately above that particular stage.
 You will not be in dearth of such persons.
 You must be friendly with them, you must learn from them, you must observe their conduct, serve them and obtain their grace, as I mentioned.
 This is essential.

 Do not slip into luxuries.
 Every day, enter into your private diary what your needs are, and whether you are subjecting yourself only to needs or are you slipping into enjoyments.
 If there are enjoyments and luxuries of any kind which cannot be strictly called the needs of your personality, those luxuries should be cut off because luxury is like theft.
 Somebody else's need you take, and it becomes your luxury.
 It is a kind of theft.
 You are a thief only.
-So do not have luxuries.
+Therefore, do not have luxuries.

-What are the needs?
-The needs are those without which you cannot live.
+What are your needs?
+Your needs are those without which you cannot live.
 You cannot exist without them; they are the needs.
 What are those things, without which you cannot exist at all?
 Tell me.
 They are the only things that you should be satisfied with.
 Be a simple soul.
 Be a humble, simple, childlike person, a child of God, trusting the power of God, and trusting the word of the scripture, and not depending too much on these objects of the world which may tantalise today but may desert you tomorrow.
 They are not good friends.

 In the Yoga Vasishtha, Vasishtha speaks to Rama, “The more simple you become, the poorer you appear to the people of the world, the lower you are in your spirits and the simpler you are in every respect, the greater is the protection that you receive from the gods in the heavens.
-They shall be afraid of you afterwards.
 ‘Oh, here is a person whom we have to take care of.'
 Because he does not take care of himself, so naturally it is their duty to take care of him.
 When you do not take care of yourself, God will take care of you.
 It is His duty to do that.
 God does not take care of you because you take care of yourself, so why should He worry about you?”
 This is Vasishtha speaking to Rama in the Yoga Vasishtha.
 All the gods of the ten quarters will be at your beck and call, and they will serve you.
 It is not merely an image that is spoken or an epic that is told.
 When you actually meditate honestly, you will know what this is.
 It will come to you as a reality.
-And the experiences in meditation, the methods of meditation, the complexities of meditation cannot be explained in ordinary language.
+The experiences in meditation, the methods of meditation, the complexities of meditation cannot be explained in ordinary language.
 However much you may discourse upon them, they cannot be adequately clarified.
-They become clarified automatically when you actually enter into the deep waters.
+They become automatically clarified when you actually enter into the deep waters.
 You know the depth of the ocean only when you enter into it.
 Otherwise, from outside it seems only two feet, three feet.
 What it is to be in the ocean, you will know when you go into it.